Skip to main content

 • Compliance requirements that mandate human oversight

 The HIL node automatically inherits the JSON schema from the connected upstream node.
-It also preserves any computed fields from Functions nodes.
+It also preserves any computed fields from Formula nodes.

 Add computed fields using Excel-like formulas.